LorenaDerezanin/WhatIsPants/WhatIsPants.md

 # What is pants?

-We started this project to understand how segmentation models work.
+I have started this project to understand how segmentation models work.
 Identifying and segmenting pants in an image is a fairly easy task for humans — we can do it with almost 100% accuracy.
 But how well can machines do this task?
-To answer this existential question, we decided to train a segmentation model and run some predictions.
-Our first choice was the Ultralytics YOLOv8 segmentation model, because it's well-documented, open-source, and looks quite promising.
+To answer this existential question, I decided to train a segmentation model and run some predictions.
+My first choice was the Ultralytics YOLOv8 segmentation model, because it's well-documented, open-source, and looks quite promising.
 To read more about the whole project, please check: